How to choose the right establishment

 - What sort of training material do they offer?

-- Can you train in your own time?
+- Can you train at your own time?

 - Is there a job available after qualifying?